 Subject description

-Basic principles of control systems.
+Basic principles of control theory.

 The subject is taught in programs